aquova/bouncer/README.md

 - Censor
     - A regex-based blacklist of banned words can be specified in `config.json`.
     - When a user makes a post with a match, the offending message is deleted and moderators are notified of the infraction.
+- Watchlist
+    - Possibly problematic users can be added to a 'watchlist', where all their messages are posted for easy viewing.
+    - Makes it easy to quickly see if a possibly troll is continuing to post, rather than relying on Discord search.

 There is also a `$help` command, which will give the syntax for all of the previously listed commands